 The switch also finds industrial applications, where the machines which control the processes can be run for the desired time.

-Microcontroller PIC16F72 is the heart of the switch.
-It is an 8-bit, low-cost, high-performance, Flash microcontroller.
-Its key features are 2 kB of Flash program memory, 128 bytes of RAM, eight interrupts, three input/output (I/O) ports, three timers and a five-channel 8-bit analogue-to-digital converter (ADC).
+Microcontroller PIC16F72 is the heart of this time controlled switch.
+It is an 8-bit, low-cost, high-performance, flash microcontroller.
+Its key features are 2 kB of flash program memory, 128 bytes of RAM, eight interrupts, three input/output (I/O) ports, three timers and a five-channel 8-bit analogue-to-digital converter (ADC).
 There are 22 I/O pins, which are user-configurable for input/output on pin-to-pin basis.
 Architecture is RISC, and there are only 35 powerful instructions.

 System clock plays a significant role in operation of the microcontroller.
 A 4MHz quartz crystal connected between pins 9 and 10 provides the basic clock to the microcontroller (IC1).

 Two 7-segment displays (DIS1 and DIS2) are used to display the time in minutes.
 Port pins RB2, RB3, RA0, RA1, RA2, RB1 and RB0 are connected to segment pins ‘a’ through ‘g’ of display DIS1, respectively.
 Ports pin RC6, RC7, RC1, RC2, RC3, RC5 and RC4 are connected to segment pins ‘a’ through ‘g’ of display DIS2, respectively.